radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ```

 In both the case of the `ProjectRelation` and `ActiveRecord::Relation` objects,
- a query is not executed until that result is iterated through (using `each`)
+a query is not executed until that result is iterated through (using `each`) or
+`to_a` is called on it.
+Until that point, we can continue adding extra query
+calls on it to scope, limit or order the result set.

- or `to_a` is called on it.
-In the case of the `ProjectRelation`, it helpfully
+In the case of the `ProjectRelation`, it helpfully shows us the SQL that would
- shows us the SQL that would be used to fetch the data.
-This can be helpful to
+be used to fetch the data.
+This can be helpful to determine if you're fetching
- determine if you're fetching unnecessary columns in a query.
+unnecessary columns in a query, or to see what how a particular Ruby query
+method alters the SQL code.

 Calling `to_a` on this object will return all the projects in the database: